TusharMohapatra07/SnipIt/README.md

-# SnipIt
+# SnippetBox

-SnipIt is a lightweight web application for managing code snippets, built in Go. <!-- It features user authentication, database integration, secure web practices, and demonstrates best practices for building modern web applications. -->
+SnippetBox is a lightweight web application for managing code snippets, built in Go. <!-- It features user authentication, database integration, secure web practices, and demonstrates best practices for building modern web applications. -->

 ## Features